RTVI: 2000s

 Following the Kursk disaster, numerous independent media outlets became very critical of Vladimir Putin who later would support an agenda for the state to gain control of these outlets.

-In April 2002, two independent broadcasters the Andrey Norkin and Vyacheslav Kriskevich associated Echo ("Эхо"), which is the television version of the radio station Echo of Moscow, and the Yevgeny Kiselyov associated TV6, which aired the program "Grani" ("Грани") by Vladimir Kara-Murza, who was an advisor to Vladimir Putin opponent Boris Nemtsov, and would rename itself as TVS, began offering their products to the NTV-International channel, which planned to change its name to RTV or "Russia Televion".
-Both Vyacheslav Kriskevich, who was a presenter of "Today on TV6" «Сегодня на ТВ-6», which later was renamed "Now" («Сейчас»), and Andrey Norkin, who both had been employed by TV6, moved their support to RTV instead of TVS.
+Early in 2002, amongst the independent broadcasters were Echo ("Эхо"), and TV6:

+Echo tv is the television version of the radio station Echo of Moscow, and was associated with Andrey Norkin and Vyacheslav Kriskevich.
+Kriskevich was a presenter of "Today on TV6" «Сегодня на ТВ-6», which was later renamed to "Now" («Сейчас»).

+TV6 was associated with Yevgeny Kiselyov.
+The channel aired the program "Grani" ("Грани") by Vladimir Kara-Murza, who was an advisor to Vladimir Putin opponent Boris Nemtsov.
+TV6 would later rename itself to TVS.

+In April 2002, Echo tv and TV6 (TVS) began offering their products to the channel NTV-International, which planned to change its name to RTV or "Russia Televion".

+Both Vyacheslav Kriskevich and Andrey Norkin, who both had been employed by TV6, moved their support to RTV instead of TVS.

-From 2004 to 2012, Vladimir Kara-Murza who received strong support from Mikhail Khodorkovsky, directed the Washington bureau of RTVi until Ruslan Sokolov took ownership of RTV which led to Kara-Murza's dismissal.
+From 2004 to 2012, Vladimir Kara-Murza who received strong support from Mikhail Khodorkovsky, directed the Washington bureau of RTVi, until Ruslan Sokolov took ownership of RTV, which led to Kara-Murza's dismissal.

 2012, 2017, and 2019 ownership changes

-RTVI was owned by a former director of the Russian state TV channel Zvezda the Russian businessman Ruslan Sokolov (Руслан Соколов) who bought the channel from Gusinsky in 2012.
+RTVI was owned by the Russian businessman Ruslan Sokolov (Руслан Соколов), who was the former director of the Russian state TV channel Zvezda.
+Sokolov bought RTVI from Gusinsky in 2012.

-A group of Israeli private investors purchased RTVI International channel in 2017.
-In June 2017, The channel, which planned to enter the Russian market, was relaunched with the liberal Dozhd TV's pink colors in its new logo, new presenters and editors some of which were from Dozhd or from former NTV's independent editorial board.
-Alexey Pivovarov, who had worked as a manager at STS and is a strong supporter of the old NTV, headed RTVI International until 2020 when he left RTVi to run his 2019 established YouTube channel.
-Vasily Brovko, Sergey Chemezov and Rostec also were supporting the relaunch.
-In the Spring of 2019, Yulia Moskvitina chaired the board of directors and Tatyana Druzhnyaeva headed RTVI as the executive director.
+A group of Israeli private investors purchased the channel RTVI International in 2017.
+In June 2017, the channel, which planned to enter the Russian market, was relaunched with the liberal TV Rain's pink colors in its new logo, and with new presenters and editors, some of whom were from TV Rain, or from the former NTV's independent editorial board.
+Vasily Brovko, Sergey Chemezov and Rostec were supported the relaunch as well.

+In Spring 2019, Yulia Moskvitina chaired the board of directors, and Tatyana Druzhnyaeva headed RTVI as executive director.

 In October 2019, the Armenia-born American Mikayel Israyelyan was named the new owner of RTVI.

+Alexey Pivovarov had worked as a manager at STS, and he's a strong supporter of the old NTV.
+Pirovarov headed RTVI International until 2020, when he left RTVi to run his 2019 established YouTube channel.

 RTVI started broadcasting in Mali on the Malivision platform on 8 July 2025.